HanSuhhi/unbound-king/README.md

 ## Client

+> Before we begin, please generate the interface API by running the command `pnpm esno:api` after starting the server.

 The client includes two important routes: one for game-related content and the other for backend management.

 - ### Game-related